Northern Ireland Highlights with Paddywagon Tours

 Belfast, Northern Ireland

 On our way back to Dublin, we drove around the docks where the infamous Titanic ship was built.
 We also saw the studio where the hit TV show ‘Game of Thrones’ is currently being filmed.
-We then had 1 hour of free time to stroll Belfast as the Paddywagon bus was centrally parked next to City Hall.
-Use that time to check out one of the coolest city halls in Europe and if you’re thirsty for a quick pint head over to the famous Crown Liquor Saloon.
-Crown has some of the most beautifully ornate woodwork you’ll ever see in a pub, carved by Italian craftsmen.
-On a previous visit to Belfast with my father, we spent time at the Crown.
-My father typically loathes pubs, but loved Crown Liquor Saloon.
+We then had one hour of free time to stroll Belfast, as the Paddywagon bus was centrally parked next to City Hall.
+Use that time to check out one of the coolest city halls in Europe.

-Among several multi day options, Paddywagon offers a 4 day southwest tour of Ireland from Dublin starting at $441 per person.
-They also offer a 3 Day Northern Ireland Tour from Dublin including Giant’s Causeway and Carrick-A-Rede Rope Bridge from $278 per person. *These are current multi-day tours in summer of 2019*
+Among several multi day options, Paddywagon offers a 4 day southwest tour of Ireland from Dublin starting at $556 per person.
+They also offer a 3 Day Northern Ireland Tour from Dublin including Giant’s Causeway and Carrick-A-Rede Rope Bridge from $444 per person.

 This looks fabulous I will definitely take this tour while I am in Dublin next year.
 Glad you got over your fear of heights, the photo was definitely worth it!!!